Employment Law Attorneys in New York City File Claims for Victims of Pregnancy and Familial Status Discrimination

 Sex or gender discrimination occurs in the workplace when an employment decision is made based on sex, or one gender receives treatment that is different from another.
 It can also happen when you are the victim of harassment because of sex.
 There are federal laws such as Title VII of the Civil Rights Act of 1964 that prohibits such employment discrimination because of sex.
 New York State Human Rights Law (NYSHRL) supports the prohibitions in Title VII and provides some additional protection to workers here.
 For example, federal and state laws protect against employment discrimination because of familial status and pregnancy.
 NYSHRL, however, protects more workers.
 NYSHRL applies to private businesses with 4 or more employees, whereas the Title VII only covers private employers with 15 or more.

 If you have lost your job, a promotion or a hiring opportunity because of your sex, familial status, or any other retaliatory or discriminatory reason, you may be able to file a claim against your employer.
 You may be entitled to monetary damages.
-Call Leeds Brown and receive high-quality, hands-on representation in your New York City employment discrimination claim.
+Call us and receive high-quality, hands-on representation in your New York City employment discrimination claim.

 New York Human Rights Law Prohibits Familial Status Discrimination and Pregnancy in the Workplace